 The aim of the Hands Up for Trad Community Music awards is to showcase and celebrate the outstanding practice and great things going on in Scotland’s community music sector to the wider public and media.

 Congratulations to Gael Music who have been nominated in the Community Music Project of the Year category.
-We asked them the following questions.
+Vote for them here!
+We asked Gael Music the following questions.

 Tell us more about yourself.